itchyny/lightline.vim/README.md

 ## Spirit of this plugin
 + Minimalism.
 The core script is very small.
-+ Configurablity.
++ Configurability.
 You can create your own component and easily add to the statusline.
 + Orthogonality.
 Any plugin should not change the settings of another plugin.
 Such a plugin-crossing setting should be written by users in `.vimrc`.

 ## Author